-A valid credit card is required for security to confirm bookings, no charge is made on this card until you check in.
-Due to boarder closures and travel uncertainty, our terms are very flexible.
+A valid credit card is required for security to confirm bookings, no charge is made on this card until you check-in, even when booked online with us.
+Due to border closures and travel uncertainty, our terms are very flexible.
 There will be no cancellation charge as long as the booking is cancelled prior to arrival.
-No shows will result in a accommodation plus pre-arranged breakfast charges.
+No shows will result in an accommodation plus pre-arranged breakfast charges.
 GROUP cancellation policy varies to the above.

 We are dedicated to keeping your details private.
 Any information we collect in relation to you is kept strictly secured.
 We do not pass on, sell or swap any of your personal details with anyone.

-In a very private setting within World Heritage Rainforest, there is no human made noises just nature.
-Our spacious wooden cabins have ensuite bathrooms and private patios.
+In a very private setting within World Heritage Rainforest, there are no human-made noises just nature.
+Our spacious wooden cabins have ensuite bathrooms and private patios and remain cool even in summer.
 These are constructed separately from each other and the main building within the gardens.
-Your can bird watch from your patio.
+You can bird watch from your patio.
 Our cabins are very clean, spacious and comfortable and our Mungumby climate means we do not need heaters or air-conditioning, but there are fans for the warmer months.
 There is a fridge freezer available for all guests to use at the homestead.